ssaturgo/procedural-terrain/README.md

 This is a Procedural Terrain Generator made in Unity3D

 I started this project to learn more about game developement.
-The code is heavily based on Sebastian Lague's work.
-I only made very minor tweaks to them.

 # Custom Inspector
 if you enable "Auto Update" : the terrain will update as you edit the values.